 Our Personal Lines business unit offers non-standard personal automobile policies, which generally provide the minimum limits of liability coverage mandated by state law to drivers who find it difficult to obtain insurance from standard carriers due to various factors including age, driving record, claims history or limited financial resources.
-Our Personal Lines business unit also provides personal insurance products complementary to non-standard personal automobile insurance such as policies covering low value dwelling/homeowners, renters and manufactured homes.
-Our Personal Lines business unit markets these policies through 3,335 independent retail agents in 15 states.
+Our Personal Lines business unit also provides a renters insurance product that complements our non-standard auto offering and fits well in our distribution channel.
+During the fourth quarter of 2014, our Personal Lines business unit discontinued the low value dwelling/homeowner's and manufactured homes insurance products it previously offered.
+Our Personal Lines business unit markets these policies through 3,302 independent retail agents in 14 states.

-Our insurance company subsidiaries are American Hallmark Insurance Company of Texas ("AHIC"), Hallmark Insurance Company ("HIC"), Hallmark Specialty Insurance Company ("HSIC"), Hallmark County Mutual Insurance Company ("HCM"), Hallmark National Insurance Company ("HNIC") and Texas Builders Insurance Company ("TBIC").
-We acquired TBIC on July 1, 2011.
-AHIC, HIC, HSIC and HNIC have entered into a pooling arrangement, pursuant to which AHIC retains 30% of the net premiums written by any of them, HIC retains 27% of the net premiums written by any of them.
+Our insurance company subsidiaries are American Hallmark Insurance Company of Texas ("AHIC"), Hallmark Insurance Company ("HSIC"), Hallmark Specialty Insurance Company ("HSIC"), Hallmark County Mutual Insurance Company ("HCM"), Hallmark National Insurance Company ("HNIC") and Texas Builders Insurance Company ("TBIC").
+AHIC, HIC, HSIC and HNIC have entered into a pooling arrangement, pursuant to which AHIC retains 30% of the net premiums written by any of them, HIC retains 27% of the net premiums written by any of them, HSIC retains 30% of the net premiums written by any of them and HNIC retains 13% of the net premiums written by any of them.
 A.M.
 Best Company ("A.M.
 Best"), a nationally recognized insurance industry rating service and publisher, has pooled its ratings of these four insurance company subsidiaries and assigned a financial strength rating of "A-" (Excellent) and an issuer credit rating of "a-" to each of these individual insurance company subsidiaries and to the pool formed by these four insurance company subsidiaries.
 Also, A.M.
 Best has assigned a financial strength rating of "A-" (Excellent) and an issuer credit rating of "a-" to HCM.
 A.M.
-Best does not assign a financial strength rating to TBIC.
+Best does not assign a financial strength rating or an issuer credit rating to TBIC.

 Our five business units are segregated into three reportable industry segments for financial accounting purposes.
 The Standard Commercial Segment consists of the Standard Commercial P&C business unit and the Workers Compensation business unit.
 The Specialty Commercial Segment includes our E&S Commercial business unit and Hallmark Select business unit, as well as certain specialty risk programs ("Specialty Programs") which are managed at the parent level.
-The Personal Segment presently consists solely of our Personal Lines business unit.
-The following table displays the gross premiums written and net premiums by these reportable segments for affiliated and unaffiliated insurers for the years ended December 31, 2013, 2012 and 2011.
+The Personal Segment consists solely of our Personal Lines business unit.
+The following table displays the gross premiums written and net premiums by these reportable segments for affiliated and unaffiliated insurers for the years ended December 31, 2014, 2013 and 2012.

 Year Ended December 31,

-2013 2012 2011
+2014 2013 2012

-( dollar s in thousand ds)
+(dollars in thousands)

 Gross Premiums Written:

-Standard Commercial Segment (1) \$ 87,147 \$ 77,091 \$ 69,420
+Standard Commercial Segment \$ 84,679 \$ 87,147 \$ 77,091

-Specialty Commercial Segment 296,108 235,695 185,020
+Specialty Commercial Segment 324,547 296,108 235,695

-Personal Segment 76,772 77,056 100,441
+Personal Segment 63,992 76,772 77,056

-Total \$ 460,027 \$ 389,842 \$ 354,881
+Total \$ 473,218 \$ 460,027 \$ 389,842

 Net Premiums Written:

-Standard Commercial Segment (1) \$ 79,466 \$ 70,091 \$ 63,944
+Standard Commercial Segment \$ 76,912 \$ 79,466 \$ 70,091

-Specialty Commercial Segment 235,655 186,053 144,277
+Specialty Commercial Segment 230,638 235,655 186,053

-Personal Segment 45,644 76,345 95,655
+Personal Segment 16,802 45,644 76,345

-Total \$ 360,765 \$ 332,489 \$ 303,876
+Total \$ 324,352 \$ 360,765 \$ 332,489